Xenosaga I & II

 Xenosaga I & II is a 2006 role-playing video game co-developed by Monolith Soft and Tom Create, and published by Namco for the Nintendo DS.
 A spin-off of the Xenosaga trilogy and forming part of the Xeno metaseries, Xenosaga I & II retells the events of Xenosaga Episode I and Xenosaga Episode II while expanding on its characters and narrative.
 Displayed from an angled two-dimensional perspective, Xenosaga I & II makes use of a turn-based battle system with elements carried over from the main Xenosaga games.

-Xenosaga I & II, Monolith Soft's first portable game, began development in 2005 following the completion of Xenosaga: The Animation.
+Monolith Soft's first portable game, Xenosaga I & II began development in 2005 following the completion of Xenosaga: The Animation.
 The scenario, drafted and supervised by series creator Tetsuya Takahashi, was intended to retell the story of the two games while incorporating events that had originally been cut.
-The game was released exclusively in Japan in March 2006.
-It received generally positive reviews from critics but was not commercially successful.
+The game was released exclusively in Japan in March 2006, receiving generally positive reviews from critics but was not commercially successful.